firecmsco/firecms/website/blog/2021-09-16-exciting_times.md

 ## Where we are going

 In the last year, we have seen developers integrate FireCMS in ways we had never imagined!
-We have tweaked the APIs to try to accommodate those requirements but we have come to the conclusion that a bigger change was needed.
+We have tweaked the APIs to try to accommodate those requirements, but we have come to the conclusion that a bigger change was needed.

 The result is a big rework of the internal APIs and components that improves re-usability and customisation.

-If you are using `FirebaseCMSApp` (previously `CMSApp`), so FireCMS as a standalone app, you will need to update some APIs (see the [Updating from alpha versions](../docs/updating_from_alpha_versions))
+If you are using `FirebaseCMSApp` (previously `CMSApp`), so FireCMS as a standalone app, you will need to update some APIs (see the [Migrating from alpha versions](../docs/migrating_from_alpha_versions))

 But, but, but...
 If you need more customisation you can now completely override `FirebaseCMSApp` and reuse all its internal components.
 This means you now